 Check out the different levels on a test ride.
 Some users (particularly with cadence sensors, see below) have complained that their ebike doesn't have low enough assistance to allow them to pedal comfortably (or efficiently) at slower speeds with assistance, but instead surges faster than they want.

 The controls may be separate from, or integrated, with a display - the bike’s “dashboard,” which communicates important information including the speed, amount of battery remaining, and miles ridden.

-Make sure that the display provides an estimate of the miles until the battery runs out of power - the electric version of a fuel gauge.
+Make sure that the display provides an estimate of the miles until the battery runs out of power - the ebike version of a fuel gauge.
 Also make sure that you can easily read key information while riding, like which support level you are in.
 Some displays have large easily visible numbers, others not so much.

-The most inexpensive bikes may have only 1 gear.
-That may be fine if it is a small, lightweight bike and you only ride in pretty flat territory.
-But if you will be climbing hills, dealing with stiff winds, or hauling heavy loads, you will definitely want multiple gears.
+However, if you will be climbing hills, dealing with stiff winds, or hauling heavy loads, you will probably want multiple gears.
 Learn to use your gears and you will be able to start up faster from a stop with a heavy load and climb hills easier and faster.
 Some ebike manufacturers are starting to offer automatic transmissions.